StefH/ReflectionBridge/README.md

 - dnx451
 - dnxcore5
 - uap10.0
-- sl5 SilverLight 5.0
+- sl5 (SilverLight 5.0)
-- netstandard1.3
+- netstandard1.3 and up
-- netstandard1.4
-- netstandard1.5

 So instead of doing this in your code: